-I still watch the news – I’m not burying my head in the sand, after all – but I save it for later in the day, when my mind is already beginning to lull into a midday slump.
+I still watch the news – I’m not burying my head in the sand – but it’s no longer part of my morning routine.
+Instead, I save it for later in the day, when my mind is already beginning to lull into a midday slump.

 6. Treat your “me” time as a priority.